afurry/fadownloader/README.md

 #Furaffinity Downloader

-This was made for personal use, but decided to upload just in case someone else finds it useful.
+This was made for personal use, but decided to upload just in case someone else finds it useful and wants to have a personal copy of fur affinity art.

 Before you can use it, install some gems:
 ```ruby